telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/batch-editing-odata.md

 # Implement Batch Editing with oData

-The Grid does not come with a built-in support for batch editing when binding to oData.
-Achieve this by using a third-party library.
+By default, the Grid does not support batch editing when binding to oData.

-To submit the actual request, the example below uses [Batch.js by Pavel Volgarev](https://github.com/volpav/batchjs).
-See also [Batch Processing](http://www.odata.org/documentation/odata-version-3-0/batch-processing/) in the oData 3.0 documentation.
+To achieve this behavior, use a third-party library.
+To submit the actual request, the following example uses [Batch.js by Pavel Volgarev](https://github.com/volpav/batchjs).
+For more information, refer to [Batch Processing](http://www.odata.org/documentation/odata-version-3-0/batch-processing/) in the oData 3.0 documentation.

 > **Important**
 >
-> An experimental `transport.submit` member of the Kendo UI DataSource is used.
-This is yet to be included as an officially supported API.
+> The scenario uses an experimental `transport.submit` Data Source option.
+It is not yet included as an officially supported API call.

 ###### Example